farazdadgostari/Language-and-Network-Modeling-for-Legal-Corpora/README.md

 ## Code Organization:
 ### 0-Data acquisition and cleaning.py
 This code,
-   1. Reads raw SCOTUS opinions (as a set of .json files) from the data set downloaded from: https://www.courtlistener.com/api/bulk-data/
+   1. Reads raw SCOTUS opinions (as a set of .json files) from the data set downloaded from [courtlistener](https://www.courtlistener.com/api/bulk-data/).
    2. Extracts text of each opinion excluding all citations.
 Each opinion is saved as .txt file in the 'output_data_paths'.
    3. Generates citation counters and citation vectors for each opinion
         - Counter of the number of citations (cited and cited by) regardless of that if the citation is within the same corpus.